laobamac/OCLP-Mod/docs/PROCESS.md

 ::: warning  Note:

-In some cases macOS may report background process being added by "Mykola Grymalyuk", this happens due to a macOS bug where sometimes the developer name who sent the app for notarization is shown instead of the application name. laobamac cannot do anything about this.
+In some cases macOS may report background process being added by "Mykola Grymalyuk", this happens due to a macOS bug where sometimes the developer name who sent the app for notarization is shown instead of the application name.
+Dortania cannot do anything about this.
 :::